DeathMaster001/Scooby-Doo-Unmasker/README.md

 - HDBSD for the majority of the coding.
 - ClimbingCoder for finding the majority of the memory values.
 - Schnert for finding the Position Data/Pointer for Scooby.
+- Ghabulous Ghoti for the name of the program.